Liz Crokin: Conspiracy theories

-Crokin first became an adherent of the Pizzagate investigation after the release of emails from White House official John Podesta.
+Crokin first became an adherent of the Pizzagate conspiracy theory after the release of emails from White House official John Podesta.
 Crokin continues to believe Pizzagate is true, as of 2020.
-She then became a follower of QAnon, another conspiracy theory whose wider scope includes that liberals and elites are running worldwide child sex-trafficking rings whom Donald Trump is secretly fighting.
+She then became a follower of QAnon, another conspiracy theory whose wider scope includes claims that liberals and elites are running worldwide child sex-trafficking rings whom Donald Trump is secretly fighting.
 The QAnon source making "intel drops" on imageboards 4chan and 8chan, Crokin believed, was Trump himself or Stephen Miller.
 According to Crokin, she "immediately knew [QAnon] was legit" upon discovering the first "drop".
 She went on to become one of QAnon's most prominent "influencers".

 Crokin shares the QAnon beliefs that the Mueller investigation was a cover for a pedophile investigation and that the cabal of child abusers will ultimately be defeated and its members arrested en masse in an event known as "the Storm".
 In 2017, future congresswoman Marjorie Taylor Greene credited Crokin for her discovering QAnon.
 At the end of December 2017, Crokin claimed on Twitter that photographs posted on Snapchat by Chrissy Teigen, which showed the model with her one-year-old daughter, contained concealed messages suggesting Teigen was connected to Pizzagate.
 After Twitter removed her verification, Crokin went on to contend that Teigen might be under the CIA's Project MKUltra mind control program (long since scrapped).
 Other people possibly under MKUltra, according to Crokin, include Harvey Weinstein and Jeff Bezos.
 She featured in Out of Shadows, a documentary uploaded to YouTube in April 2020.
 For her, Jeffrey Epstein and the NXIVM scandal demonstrated the continuing validity of Pizzagate.